Anti-Irish sentiment: Discrimination against Irish Travellers

 Irish Travellers are an ethnic and cultural minority group who have lived in Ireland for centuries and experience overt discrimination throughout Ireland and the United Kingdom.
 In nature, such discrimination is similar to antiziganism (prejudice against the Roma) in the United Kingdom and Europe, as well as the form of racism which the Irish diaspora was a victim of during the 19th century.
 In the United Kingdom and Ireland, media attack campaigns against Travellers have been launched in national and local newspapers as well as on the radio.
 Irish Travellers who work for the Irish media have stated that in Ireland, they are living under an apartheid regime.
 In The Irish Times in 2013, the Irish journalist Jennifer O'Connell wrote that "Our casual racism against Travellers is one of Ireland's last great shames".
-While there is a willingness to acknowledge that there is widespread prejudice towards Travellers in Irish society, and a recognition of discrimination against Travellers, there is still strong resistance among the Irish public to calling the treatment of Travellers racist.
+While there is a willingness to acknowledge that there is widespread prejudice towards Travellers in Irish society, and a recognition of discrimination against Travellers, there is still strong resistance among the Irish public to calling the treatment of Travellers racist.It is noted that about 80% of Travellers are unemployed due to such discrimination.

 Examples of it include the destruction of houses which were allocated to the Travellers by the state during Traveller feuds.
 In 2013, a Traveller home in Ballyshannon, Co Donegal was destroyed by fire days before members of a Traveller family were due to move in.
 Local Councillor Pearse Doherty said the house was specifically targeted because it was to house a Traveller family and was destroyed due to a 'hatred of Travellers'.
 Another local Councillor Sean McEniff of Bundoran caused controversy and a complaint under the 'Incitement to Hatred Act' when he stated that, due to the house's initial purchase, Travellers "should live in isolation from the settled community." and "I would not like these people (the family) living beside me".

 In England, the British television series Big Fat Gypsy Weddings has been accused of instigating bullying and it has also been accused of inciting racial hatred of Irish Travellers.
-The series has been the subject of a number of controversies, including allegations that its advertizing is racist and allegations that it has instigated a rise in the rate of racially motivated bullying.
+The series has been the subject of a number of controversies, including allegations that its advertising is racist and allegations that it has instigated a rise in the rate of racially motivated bullying.